The Kakeya needle problem and the existence of Besicovitch and Nikodym sets for rectifiable sets: Kakeya needle problem for rotations

 We let $L_\jj \subset \R^2$ be the union of the $M_\jj$ congruent and parallel line segments corresponding to the $M_\jj$ copies of $v_\jj/M_\jj$.
 We let $\theta_\jj$ be the direction of these segments.

 \begin{remark} The vectors $v_\jj$ do not depend on the fineness of the zigzags.
 Note also that $|v_\jj| = \cH^1(L_\jj)$. \end{remark}

-\begin{remark} As noted earlier, the indices $\jj$ index the basic zigzag constructions from \Cref{sec:translations}, \emph {not} the Venetian blinds.
-However, each $\jj$ lies between an index $\ii$ and its parent $\ii'$ in the following way.
-The segments $v_\jj/M_\jj$ were created in the Venetian blind construction starting from $L_{\ii'}$.
-If $L_\jj$ is in $L_{\ii' 0}$ then we will say that $\jj$ is between $\ii'$ and $\ii$, where $\ii := \ii' 0$ is the bad child of $\ii'$.
-Otherwise, $\jj$ is between $\ii'$ and $\ii$, where $\ii$ is the good child. \end{remark}
+\begin{remark} As noted earlier, the indices $\jj$ index the basic zigzag constructions from \Cref{sec:basic-zigzag-lines}, whereas the indices $\ii$ index the Venetian blind constructions from \Cref{sec:venetian}.
+Note that each $L_\ii$ is a union of $L_\jj$ over some set of indices $\jj$.